-The Master of Science in Financial Economics (MSFE) is designed as a terminal, professional degree in financial economics.
+The Master of Science in Financial Economics (MSFE) is a terminal, professional degree in financial economics.
 The curriculum includes courses in the key areas of finance and the supporting areas of economics and quantitative methods.
-It is intended to prepare students for a wide range of careers both within and outside the financial industry, including risk management, asset management, macroeconomic and financial forecasting, trading, and financial and economic research.
+It is intended to prepare students for a wide range of careers both within and outside the financial industry, including risk management, asset management, macroeconomic and financial forecasting, capital markets, and financial and economic research.

 Bloomberg is synonymous with real-time financial information.
 Every major financial institution hosts Bloomberg terminals.
-Due to the expense, however, very few universities provide access to Bloomberg.
-The Department of Economics and Finance at the Huntsman School of Business is one of these select few.
-These terminals not only support class-room instruction and faculty research, but provide a means for students to become certified in the use of Bloomberg terminals– a skill that provides value to future employers on day one of your professional career.
+However, very few universities provide access to Bloomberg due to the expense.
+The Department of Economics and Finance at the Huntsman School of Business has made a strategic investment in Bloomberg to help prepare our students for success.
+These terminals not only support classroom instruction and faculty research, but provide a means for students to become certified in the use of Bloomberg – a skill that may provide value to future employers on day one of your professional career.